aishaqazi25/tmobile-puzzle/README.md

 - Test cases are implemented using Jest which makes them run so much faster.
 2. What would you change?
  I would
-    - Fix the test cases and errors ( which are done )
+    - Fix the test cases and errors ( which I've done as part of this PR )
-    - Remove ununsed imports and add interfaces instead of using type "any" (which are also done)
+    - Remove ununsed imports and add interfaces instead of using type "any" (which I've also done)
 3. Are there any code smells or problematic implementations?
 - The test cases were failing - which I have fixed.
 There were imports/providers missing in the files.
-In the app component spec file there were test cases written for code that was not present.
+In the app component spec file, there were test cases written for code that was not present.
+I have added that code.
 - The chart component was not loading .
 I've fixed this.
-- There were unused imports which I have removed
+- There were unused imports which I have removed.

 > Make a PR to fix at least one of the issues that you identify